TeamJeeves/Jeeves-Bot-Documentation/docs/commands/dashboard/role-management.md

 The Mythic Plus integration assigns roles based on the (raider.io)[https://raider.io] score a player has.
 ## Pet Score

+The Pets Score integration attempts to mimic the score from (warcraftpets.com)[https://www.warcraftpets.com/help/#petscore] and assign roles based on this score.
 ## Pets

 The Pets integration assigns roles based on the total number of pets a player has associated to their account.